Background:

 Pre-Meeting:

-Step One: Users would begin the agenda creation by clicking “Attach an agenda“
+Step One: Users began agenda creation by selecting “Attach an agenda.”

 Meeting timer